mircopergreffi/cloudflare-ddns/README.md

 # Cloudflare DNS Updater

 Simple bash script for updating Cloudflare DNS records.
-Checks for IP changes and updates your Cloudflare DNS records.
 It allows you to use Cloudflare as a Dynamic DNS.

+The image size is less than 13MB.

 ## How It Works

+Checks for IP changes and updates your Cloudflare DNS records.
 CNAME records are not deleted.
 ...